-Thereby our focus was on adaptations of methods and processes introduced to capture the increased uncertainties of the present and future environment in ECL.
+Thereby our focus was on adaptations of methods and processes introduced to capture the increased uncertainties of the present and future environment in order to quantify their impact on ECL.

 We performed credit review for individually significant loans on a sample basis.
 We checked the stage classification of the loans based on credit application and monitoring documents as well as customer-related financial and non-financial information.